SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

 bibliograpy process bibliograpy.bib
 ```

-When preprocessed, the bibliography produces some python constants to import in the code which uses these
+When processed, the bibliography produces python constants to import in the code which uses the very
-bibliographical references.
+bibliographical references as cross-references from other ones.

 ```python
 from bibliograpy.api_bibtex import *